codechangers/godzilla/src/resources/tutorials/newgame.md

 You should now see the _Create a New Game_ form.

 3. In the `Name` field, enter a name for your game.
-    > Game names need to be all lower case letters, no numbers, symbols, or spaces.
+    > Game names need to be all lowercase letters, no numbers, symbols, or spaces.

 4. In the `Type` field, select **Default Template**.

-5. In the `Code File` field, upload the zip file that you downloaded from _Repl_.
+5. In the `CodeFile` field, upload the zip file that you downloaded from _Repl_.

-6. Finally you can click the `SUBMIT` button to create your game!
+6. Finally, you can click the `SUBMIT` button to create your game!

 ![Upload code demo](/images/upload)

 You should now see your game on the games screen.
-Before you can play your game, the server has to be built, this process can take a few minutes.
+Before you can play your game, the server has to be built.
+This process can take a few minutes.

 First, the server downloads the code, then it builds the code so it can run the game, then it sets up the project onto a url so it can connect to the game that is running.
-After that, you (and your friends) are able to connect to your game and play it!
+After that, you (and your friends) are able to connect to your game and play it by typing in the url on any computer!

-> _If you see an error on your url refresh the screen every once in a while, until the full build process is complete._
+> _If you see an error on your url, refresh the screen every once in a while until the full build process is complete._

-> _You can see the build status by clicking the `?` button on the status line._
+> _You can see the build status by clicking the ? button on the status line._

 ### Errors